lucie07/kdl/frontend/src/about/maintenance.md

 ---
 layout: layouts/base.njk
-title: KDL designed, developed and maintained
+title: Designed, developed and maintained
-tags: resource
+eleventyNavigation:
+  key: Maintenance
+  parent: About
 ---

 Websites we have worked on will either have been entirely created by us, or contain a considerable component of our Design and/or Development work.
 Any or all of these services can be commissioned individually according to the expertise you require